 Felix Auger Aliassime defeats Dan Evans 6-4 6-1 6-1 in the Australian Open singles final.

-Felix Auger Aliassime thrashes Dan Evans 6-4, 6-1, 6-1 in the Australian Open singles final.

-DAN EVANS was kicked out of the Australian Open after complaining that live music was interfering with his concentration.
+DAN EVANS was thrown out of the Australian Open after complaining that live music was interfering with his concentration.

-The British No. 2 complained to the referee in the first set of this third-round match about the loud sounds drifting across to the John Cain Arena while Elton John’s Rocketman and the Beatles’ Let It Be were played at Melbourne Park.
+In the first set of this third-round match, the British No. 2 complained to the referee about the loud sounds drifting across to the John Cain Arena as Elton John’s Rocketman and the Beatles’ Let It Be were played at Melbourne Park.

-Evans eventually couldn’t find his stride and was defeated by Canadian Felix Auger Aliassime in three sets, 6-4, 6-1, 6-1.
+In the end, Evans was unable to find his stride and was defeated by Canadian Felix Auger Aliassime in three sets, 6-4 6-1 6-1.

-Evans, 31, is the last British man or woman to withdraw from the singles events, and the No.24 seed will now return to the Middle East with £117,000 in his pocket.
+Evans, 31, is the last male or female British player to exit the singles tournaments, and the No.24 seed will return to the Middle East with £117,000 in his pocket.

-The Brummie won the toss and chose to receive serve, possibly the worst decision made by a British player in Australia since England cricket captain Joe Root chose to bat in Brisbane.
+The Brummie won the toss and chose to receive serve, possibly the worst decision made by a Pom in Australia since England cricket captain Joe Root chose to bat in Brisbane with a coin toss.

-Auger Aliassime, who is seven inches taller, smashed down three ace – 118mph, 121mph, and 118mph – and demonstrated that his serving arm was in perfect working order.
+Auger Aliassime, the seven-inch taller man, smashed down three ace – 118mph, 121mph, and 118mph – and demonstrated that his serving arm was in perfect working order.

-Evans began to feel the heat on a hot afternoon, shouting to the official, “I feel like I’m playing in a live band.”
+Evans began to feel the heat one hot afternoon, shouting to the official, “I feel like I’m playing in a live band.”

 “I’m not concerned about the people; I’m concerned about the music.”